Is Your School’s Marketing Fragile?

 You’re not alone.

 Most of the people I talk to about recruiting for their school have a hefty fear about how successful they will be every year.
-Though a little fear is good, there are ways you can take control of the situation and become more confident in your recruiting.
+Though a little fear is good, there are ways you can take control of the situation and become more confident in your school marketing and student recruitment.

 1. Examine Your Enrollment Data